chanwutk/pleiades/README.md

 ## Teamwork

 ### Chanwut Kittivorawong

 - Design & Implementation:
-  - Syntax tree for representing a state of working Vega-Lite view.
+  - Syntax tree for representing a state of working Vega-Lite view
-  - Validation for operation, such as axis compatibility before layering, and datasets compatibility before facet-/repeating.
+  - Validation for an operation, such as axis compatibility before layering, and datasets compatibility before facet-/repeating
-  - Operations and their logics for modifying the Syntax Tree when there is an opeation.
+  - The logic for syntax tree modification for operations
   - Inner View Navigator
 - Paper:
   - Related work